GouniManikumar12/admesh-docs/docs/api/authentication.md

 # Authentication

-Learn how to authenticate with the AdMesh API using API keys and handle authentication errors.
+Technical documentation for AdMesh API authentication using API keys and error handling procedures.

 ## Overview

-AdMesh uses API key authentication for all requests.
-API keys are tied to your account and provide access to the recommendation engine and tracking features.
+AdMesh implements API key-based authentication for all requests.
+API keys are account-specific and provide access to the recommendation engine and tracking capabilities.

 ## API Key Format